 Need help deciding which of Nike’s brand new Hypervenom boots to cop?

-We sent two pairs of boots from Nike’s latest Fast AF pack to Footballboots.co.uk to see what they think.
+We sent two pairs of the freshest nike football boots to Footballboots.co.uk to see what they think.
 Matt & Tom go head to head in a 3-stage challenge to see which boot reigns supreme – the Nike Hypervenom Phantom Elite DF or the Nike Hypervenom Phantom Academy.
 Check out their video to see the difference:

 The names of the boots are actually a clear indicator of Nike’s intention of who each boot is aimed for.
 Nike’s Hypervenom Phantom Elite is designed for the Elite footballer – a player looking to gain that competitive edge over their opponent.
 The Nike Hypervenom Phantom Academy is targeted for the casual player, an academy footballer or those of a younger age.